J0rgeSerran0/gnatmq/README.md

 In these cases, an exception is generated in runtime.
 Here, I mitigate this behaviour avoiding an exception.
 As a plus, should be interesting register a log if we want to trace this situation (nos implemented).
+Modified the PublishThread method to resolve this bug.

 Bug resolution:
 Avoid problems in the reconnection action.